UM-ARM-Lab/Plant-Selector/README.md

 ```

 ### ZED2i Parameters
-Whenever you run a zed camera with the current roslaunch files, they will be using the current best parameters which are found in
+Whenever you run a ZED camera with the current roslaunch files, they will be using the current best parameters which are found in
 cam_params.
 The most import parameters here are setting quality to 4 (neural mode), and resolution to 0 (HD2K).

 Those should be all the parameters you need.
 Running some of the launch files may result in complaing about frame rates, so you may want to tweak some parameters for smoother performance.
 However, you almost always want to run neural mode.
 The other quality settings result in really poor looking point clouds which aren't nearly good enough for detecting weeds.